xuanhung3081330/foodapplication_homelab/README.md

 # foodapplication_homelab
 A simple food ordering API written in Go.
-Currently paused, as I’m focusing on learning more Linux/OS internals.
-I’ll resume development later.

 ## Purpose
 This project was created as a way to learn Go.